 Your local area pages can be accessed below:

-The Police report on local policing priorities at Local Area Forums.
+The Police used to report on local policing priorities at Local Area Forums, and will participate in the new Buckinghamshire Council’s Community Boards.
 How do these relate to the Chiltern Community Forum?

 Using this website

-Chiltern Community Forum (“CCF”, “the Forum”, “we”, “us”) is an independent community body working in conjunction with Chiltern District Council and Thames Valley Police.
+Chiltern Community Forum (“CCF”, “the Forum”, “we”, “us”) is an independent community body working in conjunction and Thames Valley Police Chiltern Local Police Area.

 CCF’s principal stated objective is to set policing priorities for the Chiltern area.
 In addition, the Forum seeks to promote community engagement, and encourage involvement by individuals, businesses and other stakeholders within the area.
 The overall goal is to make the Chiltern community more resilient, and for Chiltern to be a better, safer place to live and work.